Babinda

 Employment performance in Babinda has been below expectations when compared to most other areas nationally

-Workforce participation in Babinda is lower at 57.1%, compared to Rest of Qld's 59.1%.
-Employment is concentrated in agriculture, forestry & fishing, health care & social assistance, and education & training.
-Agriculture, forestry & fishing has notably high representation with employment levels at 3.9 times the regional average.
-Conversely, accommodation & food services have lower representation at 4.7% compared to the regional average of 8.3%.
+Workforce participation was lower at 62.7% compared to Rest of Qld's 65.7%.
+According to Census data, 14.9% of residents worked from home.
+Key employment sectors were agriculture, forestry & fishing (3.9 times the regional average), health care & social assistance, and education & training.
+Conversely, accommodation & food services had lower representation at 4.7% versus the regional average of 8.3%.

-The area may offer limited local employment opportunities, as indicated by the difference between Census working population and resident population.
-Over the year to September 2025, labour force levels decreased by 1.6%, employment fell by 3.3%, causing unemployment to rise by 1.7 percentage points in Babinda.
-In contrast, Rest of Qld saw employment grow by 1.7% and labour force expand by 2.1%, with unemployment rising by 0.3 percentage points.
-State-level data from 25-Nov shows Queensland employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Babinda's employment mix indicates local employment should increase by 5.4% over five years and 12.0% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localized population projections.
+Over the year to September 2025, Babinda's labour force decreased by 1.6%, employment fell by 3.3%, leading to a 1.7 percentage point rise in unemployment.
+National employment forecasts from May-25 project growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Babinda's employment mix suggests local employment could increase by 5.4% over five years and 12.0% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment